Torben K. "Tom" Becker, MD, PhD, RDMS, FAWM; Editor-in-Chief

 Daniel Cho, Advisor

-Daniel Cho is a first year MD/SCM student at Alpert Medical School through the Program in Liberal Medical Education.
+Daniel Cho is a third year MD/SCM student at Alpert Medical School through the Program in Liberal Medical Education.
 At Brown, he is pursuing his research interests in global health, healthcare policy, and infectious disease - specifically Ebola virus disease.
 Daniel has worked internationally in China, Taiwan, and London where he was an exchange student at the Zhejiang University School of Medicine, National Cheng Kung University College of Medicine, and King's College London.
 He has also spent a semester in Copenhagen, Denmark where he did research with CHIP/PERSIMUNE at Righospitalet on latent tuberculosis screening practices.